Hotline Communications

+All new clients and old have been preserved on the new wiki site (moved from advertisement based wiki hosting to hlwiki.com.
+The community has since flourished and new servers pop up every day with new clients allowing modern computer support while still having older clients for 20+ year old computer support.

 History

 Hotline was designed in 1996 and known as "hotwire" by Australian programmer Adam Hinkley (known online by his username, "Hinks"), then 17 years old, as a classic Mac OS application.
 The source code for the Hotline applications was based on a class library, "AppWarrior" (AW), which Hinkley wrote.
 AppWarrior would later become litigious, as Hinkley wrote parts of it while he was employed by an Australian company, Redrock Holdings.
 Six other fans of Hotline, David Murphy, Alex King, Phil Hilton, Jason Roks, David Bordin, and Terrance Gregory, joined Adam Hinkley's efforts to promote and market the Hotline programs, working day and night and using the company's own products to stay in touch from across the US, Canada, and Australia.
 Eventually, Canadian Jason Roks approached Adam Hinkley and encouraged him to move to Toronto, where Hotline Communications, Ltd. was incorporated.
 In 1997, Hotline won a "Best of the Show" award from one of the award ceremonies concurrent with the Boston MacWorld Expo.
 It received accolades in computer magazines and the mainstream press from Macworld Sweden (which awarded it a "Golden Mouse Award") to the Los Angeles Times, which called it one of the "best kept secrets on the internet", as well as a short article in Wired Magazine's September 1997 issue.
 At the time, the company's main objective was to release a stable Windows-compatible version to reach a wider audience.

 However, a few months after Hinkley moved to Canada, he and his colleagues at Hotline Communications got into a major disagreement and Hinkley left the firm, encrypting source files for Hotline on Hotline Communication's computers, thus crippling the company.
 Lawsuits against Hinkley were filed by both Hotline Communications and Redrock, and Hinkley lost copyright of his "AppWarrior" library as well as rights over the "Hotline" software.
 The legal battle and Hinkley's case drew some media attention, especially on the Internet.

 In the late 1990s, when Hotline's popularity was at its peak, thousands of Hotline servers were available, catering to a wide variety of user interests, including pornography, MP3s, and pirated software; it was these underground purposes that drew the majority of media attention.
 To access these files most Hotline servers required a login and password.
 The password was often obtainable by visiting a website provided by the server admin and clicking on a banner advertisement.
 Server admins would earn money per click and in return offer pirated software, music, movies and pornography to users.